nareshkumart07/smart-personal-ai-chatbot/README.md

 ·
 <a href="#-getting-started">View Demo</a>
 ·
-<a href="https://www.google.com/search?q=https://github.com/yourusername/multimodal-rag-bot/issues">Report Bug</a>
+<a href="https://www.google.com/search?q=https://github.com/nareshkumart07/smart-personal-ai-chatbot/issues">Report Bug</a>
 ·
-<a href="https://www.google.com/search?q=https://github.com/yourusername/multimodal-rag-bot/issues">Request Feature</a>
+<a href="https://www.google.com/search?q=https://github.com/nareshkumart07/smart-personal-ai-chatbot/issues">Request Feature</a>
 </p>

 🌟 Overview

 💡 Traditional RAG systems are limited to text.
 This project introduces a Multimodal RAG pipeline that can understand videos, images, audio, and documents out-of-the-box.

-By combining the multimodal capabilities of Google Gemini 2.5 Flash with the lightning-fast inference of Groq (Llama 3) and the lightweight vector search of FAISS, this application allows you to chat with your personal data locally and securely.
+Built using Google's gemini-embedding-2-preview and gemini-2.5-flash models, this unified chatbot empowers you to efficiently interact with diverse data types—including text, PDFs, voice, images, and video—all through a single interface.
+By combining these multimodal capabilities with the lightning-fast inference of Groq (Llama 3) and the lightweight vector search of FAISS, this application allows you to chat with your personal data locally and securely.
+You can find the complete source code and contribute on GitHub.

 ✨ Key Features